gangpidoras228/osu-relax/README.md

 - 🧠 This won't help you gain rank if you have bad aim — it's tapping only.
 - 🛡️ **Undetected status** — I've been playing with my relax for 1 month, reached 150k world rating, and got no ban.
 - ✅ For legit gameplay — don't abuse 8–9★ maps.
 This relax was made for **PP farming on 6–7★ maps only**.
+- 🕵️ **Safety tip for streamers / recorders** — For extra safety, if you ever show your gameplay somewhere, you can set up the PP counter through Tosu.
+This will protect you from questions like *"why do you have Tosu if you didn't even set up the PP counter?"*

 ---